Travel to Panama’s Bocas del Toro on a Budget

 Traveling by bicycle is the most common form of transportation on Bocas del Toro.
 This is a cheap way to travel, with bike rentals costing only about $1/hour.
 Renting a bike on Colón Island will allow you to explore different parts of the island, including indigenous communities.

-bocas del toro tropical island
+bocas del toro on a budget

 Bocas del Toro has 9 main islands and thousands of smaller islands.